 Credible information indicates terrorist groups continue plotting possible attacks in Europe.
 European governments are taking action to guard against terrorist attacks; however, all European countries remain potentially vulnerable to attacks from transnational terrorist organizations.
 Please see the U.S. Department of State’s travel alert for Europe.

 For most visitors, Kosovo remains a safe country.
 Petty street crime is the most common safety concern for U.S. citizens.
 The Kosovo Police, assisted by the European Union Rule of Law Mission in Kosovo (EULEX) police and the NATO-led Kosovo Force (KFOR), are responsible for safety, security, and stability in Kosovo.
 The U.S. Embassy has no law enforcement authority.

 - Travel by U.S. Embassy personnel to North Mitrovica, Leposavic, Zubin Potok, and Zvecan is restricted due to incidents of violence and high tensions in these areas.

 - The U.S. government strongly advises private U.S. citizens to avoid traveling to these regions as well.
 The U.S. Embassy has limited ability to assist U.S. citizens who encounter difficulties in these areas.

 U.S. citizens should avoid demonstrations, events involving political/ethnic/religious/social causes, or any other large groups.
 Demonstrations occur frequently, particularly in Pristina, often with little or no notice.
 Demonstrations can cause serious traffic disruptions or violent incidents.
-For a list of demonstrations, visit Embassy Kosovo’s demonstration information page.
+For more information, visit U.S. Embassy Kosovo’s safety and security message page.

 Crime: Although violent crime against U.S. citizens is rare, the expatriate community can be a target of crime, as criminals assume expats are wealthy.
 Theft and other petty street crimes do occur, particularly in areas where tourists and foreigners congregate.